BioPhoton/ngRe/README.md

 ```

 We call this situation late subscriber problem.
 In this case, the view is a late subscribe to the values from '@Input()' properties.
-There are several situation from our previous explorations that have this problem:
+There are several situations from our previous explorations that have this problem:
 - [Input Decorators](Input-Decorators)
   - transporting values from `@Input` to `AfterViewInit` hook
   - transporting values from `@Input` to the view
   - transporting values from `@Input` to the constructor
 - [Component And Directive Life Cycle Hooks](Component-And-Directive-Life-Cycle-Hooks)
   - transporting `OnChanges` to the view
-  - getting the state of any life cycle hook later in time (importen when hooks are composed)
+  - getting the state of any life cycle hook later in time (important when hooks are composed)
 - [Local State](Local-State)
   - transporting the current local state to the view
   - getting the current local state for other compositions

 **Solutions**

-All those problems boil down to 2 different solutions depending on the perticular problem.
+All those problems boil down to 2 different solutions depending on the particular problem.
 - using `ReplaySubjects` with `bufferSize` of `1` to cache the latest sent value
-- using `shareReplay` for referencial sharing as shown in [Sharing References over Observables](Sharing-References-over-Observables)
+- using `shareReplay` for referential sharing as shown in [Sharing References over Observables](Sharing-References-over-Observables)

 ### The Early Producer Problem